 Tel: 01279 755994

 Bishops Stortford Osteopathy & Physiotherapy is 'home' to Osteopath Vicki Aldridge BSc(Hons) Ost.
-Med., assisted by Osteopaths Celia Crook B.Ost. & Andrew McGowan B.Ost. and Massage Therapist Jenny Miller.
+Med., assisted by Osteopaths Celia Crook B.Ost. & Andrew McGowan B.Ost. and Massage Therapist Sam Reeve.
 It is our aim to provide the highest quality private physical healthcare, combined with the very best service & practice facilities, at competitive prices, in the Herts/Essex area.
 Our website will hopefully provide you with all the information you need, however, we prefer the personal approach so if you cannot find the information you require on our website please feel free to give us a call.

 We firmly believe that you will not find the same quality of service and the facilities that we can provide, at any other local clinic!